alsash110/comm-2216-obs/docs/introduction/introduction.md

 ---

 ## Brief History
-Linus Torvalds created Linux in 1991 when he was 21.
-It started out as a _Kernel_, the lowest level of code _interfacing_ with hardware.
+Linus Torvalds created Linux in 1991 at the age of 21.
+Linux started out as a _Kernel_, the lowest level of code _interfacing_ with hardware.

 In 1992, the _Linux Kernel_ was bundled together with _GNUs_ (GNU’s Not Unix) software packages and published under the _GNU General Public Licence_.
 This made GNU/Linux a legally free, fully featured operating system.

 ---

 ## Conclusion
 The idea of a free, reliable, customizable, and secure operating system is too good to overlook.
-Many users switched Linux to remove themselves from propriety software, others out of curiosity.
-Anyone who works to the tech industry will also heavily use Linux.
+Many users have switched Linux to remove themselves from propriety software or just out of curiosity.
+Anyone who works in the tech industry will also heavily rely on the use of Linux.

-With that in mind, let's get started.
+With that in mind, let's get started on teaching you some of the essentials.
+We recommend that you start with [navigating through the file system.](https://dl90.github.io/linux-basics/docs/navigating)

 ![Linux mascot](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/tux.png?raw=true "Tux"){: .d-flex style="justify-content: center"}